-The reactive simulations involved an air chemical model of five species: N, O, N2, O2 and NO. Seventeen chemical reactions, involving dissociation and recombination, were simulated by the proposed model.
+The reactive simulations involved an air chemical model of seven species: N, O, N2, O2, NO, NO+ and e-.
+Eighteen chemical reactions, involving dissociation and recombination, were simulated by the proposed model.
 The Arrhenius formula was employed to determine the reaction rates and the law of mass action was used to determine the source terms of each gas species equation.

 The algorithm employed to solve the reactive equations was the [16], first- and second-order accurate.
-The second-order numerical scheme was obtained by a "MUSCL" extrapolation process in the structured case (details in [17] and [35]).
-This process gives to the [16] algorithm TVD properties, which enhances its solutions quality.
-For more details about TVD algorithms in 2D and 3D, the reader is encouraged to read [36-39].
+The second-order numerical scheme was obtained by a "MUSCL" extrapolation process in the structured case (details in [17]).
 In the unstructured case, only first order solutions are presented.
 The algorithm was implemented in a FORTRAN programming language, using the software Microsoft Visual Studio 2008.
 Simulations with a notebook with processor INTEL PENTIUM Dual Core 2.30GHz of "clock" and 2.0GBytes of RAM memory was employed to perform the numerical experiments.

-The results have demonstrated that the most correct aerodynamic coefficient of lift is obtained by the [16] scheme with second-order accuracy, in a viscous formulation, to a reactive condition of thermochemical non-equilibrium.
-Considering thermochemical non-equilibrium, the cheapest algorithm was due to [16], inviscid, first-order accurate, unstructured.
-Moreover, the shock position is closer to the geometry as using the reactive formulation than the ideal gas formulation.
+The results have demonstrated that the most correct aerodynamic coefficient of lift is obtained by the [16] scheme with first-order accuracy, in a viscous formulation, to a reactive condition of thermochemical non-equilibrium with five and seven species models, to the reentry capsule.
+The cheapest algorithm was due to [16], inviscid, firstorder accurate, unstructured and using a five species chemical model, whereas the most expensive was due to [16], viscous, second-order accurate, structured and using a seven species chemical model.
+In terms of the relative percentage error, the former is 871.66% cheaper than the later.
+Moreover, the shock position is closer to the geometry as using the reactive formulation of five and seven species models, in their second-order versions.
 It was verified in the inviscid and viscous cases.
-In comparison with the perfect gas formulation, the reactive simulations gave the best results to the [16] scheme in its second order accuracy version, according to the expected behaviour for a high resolution scheme.
-Errors less than 22% were obtained with this version of the [16] algorithm in the determination of the stagnation pressure at the body nose, for both double ellipse and reentry capsule configurations, emphasizing the correct implementation and good results obtained from the reactive formulation.
+Errors less than 23% were obtained with the [16] algorithm in the determination of the stagnation pressure at the body nose, for both double ellipse problem, whereas in the reentry capsule problem, errors less than 10% were found, emphasizing the correct implementation and good results obtained from the reactive formulation.
 Values of this parameter were evaluated and proved the significant potential of the present numerical tool.